locmansueto/SNPSeekWithZKChartGH/README.md

 		org.irri.iric.portal.variety
 		org.irri.iric.portal.admin

-	Within these packages are
-		*.service subpackage which serves as a facade where the query logics are defined.
-These are user-interface and data store independent implementations, and can be used as the API to access the data
-		*zkui subpackage contains the ZK controller classes, and supporting classes to model the components (buttons, listboxes, tables, checkboxes, etc.) in the user interface.
+	Within these packages are  .service  and .zkui subpakages. **service** serves as a facade where the query logic are defined.
+These are user-interface and data store independent implementations, and can be used as the API to access the data.
+And **zkui** contains the ZK controller classes, and supporting classes to model the components (buttons, listboxes, tables, checkboxes, etc.) in the user interface.
 The interface itself is defined in the *.zul files in /WebRoot

 	To make the API and User Interface transparent to the data store used, the service and user interfaces use only well defined java interfaces in: org.irri.iric.portal.domain